nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

 Cobb's data is saved as 2 separate JSON files `[JAR file location]/data/buyerbook.json` and `[JAR file location]/data/propertybook.json`.
-Advanced users are welcome to update data directly by editing these data files.
+If you are an advanced user, you are welcome to update data directly by editing these data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, Cobb will discard all data and start with a sample data file at the next run.
+If your changes to a data file make its format invalid, Cobb will discard all data and start with a sample data file on the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------